 Threats and conservation

-Being out of sight and often hard to access, cave ecosystems are relatively safe from the havoc that human influence is causing in other natural places.
+Being out of sight and often hard to access, we may expect cave ecosystems to be relatively safe from the havoc that human influence is causing in other natural places.
 Unfortunately, this is often far from the truth.
 Urban pollution and garbage dumps can contaminate karstic springs and sinkholes which feed water to caves without anyone realising.
 The olm, for example, is very sensitive to water contamination and this is one of the issues that has to be addressed in its native range in Southeastern Europe.
 In certain areas, deforestation aboveground can affect water quality belowground as the filtration properties of the soil are altered.
 In other cases, dams may completely alter the course of rivers and the way in which they flow underground into caves thus altering their chemistry.

 When humans visit caves, or modify them in any way, they also threaten this unique ecosystem.
 The light, noise and structural modification of many “tourist” caves renders the environment unsuitable for creatures which have adapted to a completely different environment.
 Even caves that have not been modified to accommodate human visitors are threatened by cavers if they are not careful.
 Groups such as the British Caving Association have come up with specific guidelines to help cavers explore without causing damage.